 How to enhance international and domestic students’ interaction?
 A case study of the design and development of an international business module

 Liu, L and Sibley, S (2014) 'How to enhance international and domestic students’ interaction?
 A case study of the design and development of an international business module.'
 In: Orme, M, ed.
 Supporting internationalisation through languages and culture in the twenty-first-century university.
 Intercultural Studies and Foreign Language Learning (ISFLL) (15).
-Peter Lang AG, Oxford, pp. 125-140.
+Peter Lang, Oxford, pp. 125-140.
 ISBN 9783034309806

 An investigation into helping international students to be better prepared before coming to the UK: a case study at Business and Management Department in Bath Spa University